abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 query any object having 'bin' name suffix then list it with the size and file information under current directory entirely

 $ l  -t ./*.bin.
-list any file only excluding directory whose file type is 'bin' on this directory only, with their last modification
+list every file only (excluding others) having type name 'bin' on this directory only, with the last modification

 It always searchs up to directories depths given explicitly on path such as:

-/qt/*/*/core/meta
+/qt/\*/\*/core/meta
-means to search for file/directory "meta" under "core" dir. under any directory being under any dir. under "qt" directory.
+means to search for file/directory "meta" under "core" dir. under any directory being under any directory under "qt" directory.

-To search somewhere deeper than such up to maximum, add "**" double wildcard asterisks, in the context of intended ply e.g.
+To search somewhere deeper than such up to maximum, add "\*\*" double wildcard asterisks, in the context of intended ply e.g.
-$ l /qt/*/*/core/**/meta
+$ l /qt/\*/\*/core/\*\*/meta

 Will find
 /qt/src/lib/core/meta